What is NVMe?

 If you want to set NVMe SSD as a boot drive, which is most of the cases, you need to make sure your computer meet the requirements below:

-4. UEFI boot mode.
-If your computer is boot in Legacy boot mode, you need to change to UEFI mode after cloning Windows 10 to NVMe drive.
+UEFI boot mode.
+If your computer is boot in Legacy boot mode, please change to UEFI mode after you transfer Windows 10 to NVMe drive.

 Free NVMe SSD cloning software